 - Postgres (10+)

-- mTLS is used to secure transport of data between the Agent and Bigeye.
-This is more secure than standard TLS.
+- mTLS secures data transport between the Agent and Bigeye.
+It is more secure than standard TLS.

-- In addition to the encrypted transport (mTLS), the data itself is encrypted with a second set of keys before being transmitted.
+- In addition to the encrypted transport (mTLS), the agent network encrypts data with a second set of keys before transmission.